 Given that thoughts and feelings are two sides of the same coin, when I believe there’s something wrong with having a monkey mind, "secondary" suffering is created: uncomfortable, stressful feelings arise, innocently.
 But it's all connected to the natural psychological energy of my mind, feelings and thoughts, moving, flowing, wandering on by.

 I've found that thinking I have to “do” something to fix the wandering adds to the wandering and the thinking and the suffering; I don’t have to work at it, to “be mindful” or “think something different” or "do something" on purpose.
 It's all happening naturally…

 Our oh-so human mind will generally come back to a neutral “OK-ness” more quickly and easily when we see that it’s designed to happen that way, all on it's own.

-So the short answer is, I'm afraid, no. Our monkey minds can't be tamed.
+So the short answer is unfortunately, no: our monkey minds can't be tamed.
 However, when we change our relationship to our thoughts, by seeing their transient nature, seeing they're not us, that it's safe to treat them like background noise and get on with life in the present moment, they'll naturally fade into the background.

 Counsellor, Writer and Educator

-Sandy would love to hear your thoughts and answer any questions.
-You can email Sandy here.
+I'd love to hear your thoughts and answer any questions?
+You can email me here.

 With thanks to Dr. Amy Johnson who's video inspired this article.